 Winters when I was a kid VS. winter now when I have a kid

 Remember the days when you used to carelessly dance in rain and come home all soaked.
 First thing mom used to say “ go dry yourself up or you will fall sick”.
-In winters, when you decided to go to work with just one sweater, you ma will be ready with additional jacket and a muffler at the door.
+In winter, when you decided to go to work with just one sweater, you ma will be ready with an additional jacket and a muffler at the door.
 Now that I am mom, just thinking about these precious moments brings nostalgia and I can feel my eyes getting moist.
-BIGGEST TRUTH: When you are a new mom every little thing that you over looked or didn’t care about becomes something of colossal magnitude.
+BIGGEST TRUTH: When you are a new mom every little thing that you overlooked or didn’t care about becomes something of colossal magnitude.

-Facing New York winters as a first time mother was one such thing for me.
-New York winters are harsh, crazy, unpredictable and can be brutal.
-To top it all, there is a constant and crude assault of wind through out the season.
-Despite knowing how harsh winters can be, I still wished my baby’s first winter to be magical with gazing at snow while wrapped in cozy blankets.
+Facing New York winters as a first-time mother was one such thing for me.
+New York winters are harsh, crazy, unpredictable, and can be brutal.
+To top it all, there is a constant and crude assault of wind throughout the season.
+Despite knowing how harsh winters can be, I still wished my baby’s first winter to be magical with gazing at the snow while wrapped in cozy blankets.
 Being an Indian, I had no reference or anyone to consult with as to how should I prepare for winters?
 Secondly, I love being outdoors.
 I love taking my pup out for walks.
 Especially, being on sabbatical and taking care of a baby, my walks are my haven.
 They are my “Me time”, so thinking about spending almost 6 months indoor was too much for me.
 Hence, I started researching about how to keep my baby safe as well as have fun.
 So, all the new mothers out there, thinking the same thing or questioning themselves about how they will face their first winters?
-I hope this blog is helpful for them.
+I hope this blog is helpful to them.
 I am not a doctor or a health professional.
 These are just my experiences as they worked for me.
 I always say every child is different and you can just try if it works for you.

 How to keep baby safe during winters

 1) Dress your baby always in one layer extra than what you are wearing.

-Investing in a lot of fleece jumpers is one the smartest thing i did during winters because they are great indoors and outdoors.
+Investing in a lot of fleece jumpers is one the smartest thing I did during winters because they are great indoors and outdoors.
 Always, carry an extra pair of everything if you are likely to be out for more than 2 hours.

 Nature is the best teacher that there is.
 Believing strongly in that I feel it is imperative to take babies out even in winters (not when there is weather advisory or any direct threat).
-An afternoon walk routine or whenever it suits you as per your schedule with baby is a great way of introducing your little one with different facets of nature.
+An afternoon walk routine or whenever it suits you as per your schedule with a baby is a great way of introducing your little one with different facets of nature.
 If your baby is less than three months, I would not suggest it though.
-Being in fresh air does great for both mom and babies.
-I have a simple logic, which again comes from my upbringing i.e. your baby should be taken to different atmospheres and natural habitats, so that their little bodies can get used to, plus, I have read in a lot of studies that more you are exposed to nature, less are the chances of developing allergies and several breathing problem.
+Being in the fresh air does great for both mom and babies.
+I have a simple logic, which again comes from my upbringing i.e. your baby should be taken to different atmospheres and natural habitats, so that their little bodies can get used to, plus, I have read in a lot of studies that more you are exposed to nature, less are the chances of developing allergies and breathing problem.
 But the question is how?
-It goes without saying baby should be properly clothed.
+It goes without saying the baby should be properly clothed.
 There are some amazing products available in the market and online to keep your baby covered.
-Following being the must haves on my list if you are out.
+Following being the must-haves on my list if you are out.

 All in all, I hope this blog helps you and your little to enjoy their first winter.
-This has turned out to be one of my longest blog ever because I wanted to cover all the aspects and I hope this read does that.
+This has turned out to be one of my longest blogs ever because I wanted to cover all the aspects and I hope this read does that.